fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 ## Eye artifact removal with ICA

 And we are already in step *5. project out eye artifacts (e.g. using ICA or DSS)*.
 A reliable ICA decomposition requires as much data as possible.
-Also, the spatial distribution of the eye artifacts will not be different in the different experimental conditions.
-To improve the estimate and to make sure that you are removing the same eye activity in all conditions,  you should combine data from the different runs/conditions.
+In theory, the spatial distribution of the eye artifacts should not be different in the different experimental conditions.
+However, the estimate of the independent components (IC) can be unstable and the more data is available the more reliable they become.
+Importantly, the more channels you record the more time-points you will need for reliable estimates (for empirical data on this issue, see [Groppe et al., 2009](https://doi.org/10.1016/j.neuroimage.2008.12.038).
+Therefore to improve the estimate and to make sure that you are removing the same eye activity in all conditions, you should combine data from the different runs/conditions.

-As a rule of thumb, [Groppe et al., 2009](https://doi.org/10.1016/j.neuroimage.2008.12.038) empirically found that only 50% of the IC were found as reliable when the number of time points per EEG channel^2 was around 0.2.

 We concatenate all trials into one matrix to compute the rank of the data, this helps to constrain the number of independent components.